kvasdopil/ui-gen/README.md

 ### Initial Generation

-1. When the viewport is empty, click anywhere on the empty space
+1. When the viewport is empty, right-click anywhere on the empty space
 2. A small popup will appear with "Create screen" title and a "Mobile app" button
 3. Click the "Mobile app" button to open the prompt dialog
 4. Enter a description of the UI you want to generate
 5. Press `Ctrl+Enter` (or `Cmd+Enter` on Mac) or click the "Create" button with the magic icon
 6. Wait for the AI to generate the UI (a loading spinner will appear over the screen)
 7. The generated UI will be displayed in a 390px × 844px screen container
-8. The screen will be created at the location where you clicked
+8. The screen will be created at the location where you right-clicked

 ### Creating New Screens

-1. **Deselect First**: If a screen is selected, click on empty space once to deselect it
-2. **Click Again to Create**: Click on empty space again (when no screen is selected) to show the initial popup
+1. **Right-Click to Create**: Right-click on empty space to show the initial popup (left-click anywhere will dismiss the popup if it's open)
-3. **Select Type**: A small popup will appear at the click location with "Create screen" title and a "Mobile app" button
+2. **Select Type**: A small popup will appear at the right-click location with "Create screen" title and a "Mobile app" button
-4. **Enter Prompt**: Click the "Mobile app" button to open the "What you want to create" dialog, then enter your prompt
+3. **Enter Prompt**: Click the "Mobile app" button to open the "What you want to create" dialog, then enter your prompt
-5. **Create Screen**: Click the "Create" button - a new screen will be created at that location and start generating immediately
+4. **Create Screen**: Click the "Create" button - a new screen will be created at that location and start generating immediately
-6. **Cancel**: Click outside any popup/form or select any screen to cancel (your input will be preserved for the next attempt)
+5. **Cancel**: Left-click anywhere outside the popup/form or select any screen to cancel (your input will be preserved for the next attempt)
-7. **Positioning**: Each new screen is positioned absolutely at the location where you clicked, allowing you to organize screens spatially
+6. **Positioning**: Each new screen is positioned absolutely at the location where you right-clicked, allowing you to organize screens spatially

 ### Navigating Multiple Screens